Ports of Call

 There are few health risks associated with travel to St Lucia, although the mosquito-carried dengue fever is a risk throughout the island.
-HIV/AIDS is prevalent and precautions are always advised.
-Bilharzia is endemic.
-No vaccinations are required, however a yellow fever certificate is necessary for travellers arriving from infected areas.
+No vaccinations are required, but a yellow fever certificate is necessary for travellers arriving from infected areas.
 Health care costs are high on the island and health insurance is recommended, which should cover medical evacuation.
-EHIC card holders are entitled to emergency medical treatment in the case of evacuation to Martinique, on the same terms as Martinique nationals, of which 70 percent of the costs can be reclaimed.

 Most visits to St Lucia are trouble-free, but visitors should take common-sense precautions against robbery and theft.
 Isolated areas, such as beaches, should be avoided after dark.
 Hurricane season is generally from June to November.

 It is an offence for anyone to dress in camouflage clothing.
-Homosexuality is illegal.
+Certain homosexual acts are illegal.

 Due to its popularity as an offshore banking location, business dress in St Lucia requires a level of formality.
 Handshakes for both men and women are the common form of greeting at the beginning and end of meetings, and business cards are usually exchanged.
 Business hours are generally 8am to 4.30pm throughout the week and 8.30am to 12.30pm on Saturdays.

-Travellers to St Lucia, over the age of 18, may bring in 200 cigarettes, 50 cigars or 225g tobacco, 1.2 litre wine or spirits, and other gifts or souvenirs to the value of $250 without paying customs duty.
+Travellers to St Lucia who are over the age of 18 may bring in 200 cigarettes, 50 cigars or 225g tobacco, 1.2 litre wine or spirits, and other gifts or souvenirs to the value of $250 without paying customs duty.